CONSULTING AGREEMENT

 DEFINITIONS AND INTERPRETATION

-In this Agreement: "Services" means the consulting services described in Clause 2; "Fees" means the fees payable under Clause 5; "Work Product" means any deliverable, report, document, software, design, know-how or other material created by the Consultant in the performance of the Services; "Confidential Information" has the meaning given in Clause 8; "CDPA 1988" means the Copyright, Designs and Patents Act 1988; "ITEPA 2003" means the Income Tax (Earnings and Pensions) Act 2003; "UK GDPR" means the UK General Data Protection Regulation as incorporated by section 3 of the European Union (Withdrawal) Act 2018, read with the Data Protection Act 2018.
+In this Agreement: "Services" means the consulting services described in Clause 2; "Fees" means the fees payable under Clause 5; "Work Product" means any deliverable, report, document, software, design, know-how or other material created by the Consultant in the performance of the Services; "Confidential Information" has the meaning given in Clause 8 (where applicable); "CDPA 1988" means the Copyright, Designs and Patents Act 1988; "ITEPA 2003" means the Income Tax (Earnings and Pensions) Act 2003; "UK GDPR" means the UK General Data Protection Regulation as incorporated by section 3 of the European Union (Withdrawal) Act 2018, read with the Data Protection Act 2018.
 References to statutes include any re-enactment or amendment thereof.
 Headings are for convenience only and shall not affect interpretation.

 2.